Las Calaveras by Crowned Heads

 Initial Thoughts

 To say that the guys over at Crowned Heads have been busy this year is an understatement.
 To kick off the year they did two Limited Edition cigars, one a TAA special release called the “The Angel’s Anvil”.
 I wasn’t able to get one of these smokes because there isn’t a TAA shop in Nashville.
 We should look into fixing that somehow… They were also working on this release, the Las Calaveras by Crowned Heads.
 Then of course they had to have something new for the IPCPR convention.
-So that led to the Jericho Hill, and lastly they’re working on a new regional release that is called the Tennessee Waltz.
+So that led to the Jericho Hill, and lastly, they’re working on a new regional release that is called the Tennessee Waltz.
 4 cigars in 1 year, that’s a hell of a lot of work and I know we all appreciate it!

 Las Calaveras by Crowned Heads - Barrel

 There’s an awesome backstory behind this Las Calaveras by Crowned Heads.
-The reasoning behind the cigar is pay homage to loved ones and friends that we’ve lost over the last year.
+The reasoning behind the cigar is to pay homage to loved ones and friends that we’ve lost over the last year.
 Not to mourn for them, but rather to celebrate their lives.
-Everyone around the cigar industry was really excited about this cigar because it was the beginning of a new relationship for Crowned Heads.
+Everyone in the cigar industry was really excited about this cigar because it was the beginning of a new relationship for Crowned Heads.
 This is the first cigar that they worked with the Pepin Family on down at the My Father Cigars factory in Esteli.
 It was a departure from their previous relationship with E.P.
 Carillo.
 So you can imagine when news hit that this relationship was being forged everyone was excited to see what was in store for this new blend.

 This cigar is set to be released every year, but don’t expect to find the same blend.
 According to their site, the blend and the presentation will be altered yearly as a new homage to our departed.
-This year the cigar comes in 3 sizes : LC550 (5″ x 50), LC652 (6″ x 52), LC754 (7″ x 54) for this review I smoked the LC652.
+This year the cigar comes in 3 sizes: LC550 (5″ x 50), LC652 (6″ x 52), and LC754 (7″ x 54) for this review I smoked the LC652.
 So let’s dive into it and see how this new Crowned Heads & Pepin combination works out.

 Looks

 One thing you’re always gonna get with the Crowned Heads is great packaging.
-They never “mail it in” thats for sure.
+They never “mail it in” that’s for sure.
 Everything they do has a purpose to it when it comes to the graphics on the band and the box.
 The Las Calaveras is no exception.
 The box is a rich dark black color with a white label on the top.
 Your eyes are immediately drawn into the skull colored with bright colors.
-The skull image has become synonymous with the Day of the Dead, a Mexican holiday where friends and family gather to pray for those that have left us behind.
+The skull image has become synonymous with the Day of the Dead, a Mexican holiday where friends and family gather to pray for those who have left us behind.

 Las Calaveras by Crowned Heads

 One thing that I love about the packaging is that the band on the cigar is quite different from the box.
 There is no image of the skull on the band.
-Instead it has a large white oval in the middle with “Las Calaveras” printed in dark black ink for a nice offset.
-In gold print above the text it says EL 2014 and below Esteli, Nicaragua.
-On the top of the band a crown is placed which I think is a nice subtle look as well.
+Instead, it has a large white oval in the middle with “Las Calaveras” printed in dark black ink for a nice offset.
+In gold print above the text, it says EL 2014 and below Esteli, Nicaragua.
+On the top of the band, a crown is placed which I think is a nice subtle look as well.
 There is a nice bit of color mixed in to give it a little pizazz.
-On the outside edge there is a ring of red arcs to give it a nice bit of complexity.
+On the outside edge, there is a ring of red arcs to give it a nice bit of complexity.

 Las Calaveras by Crowned Heads - Head

 Looking at the Las Calaveras by Crowned Heads itself, it looks hefty and strong.
 Coming in at 6″ x 52 it’s larger than most of the stogies that I tend to smoke.
 That Ecuadorian Oscuro wrapper is dark and oily with just a little bit of tooth on it to give it some texture.
 There are no significant veins running down through the cigar and the seams are nearly impossible to see.
-Just dark rich earthy looking tobacco that I can’t wait to set on fire.
+Just dark rich earthy-looking tobacco that I can’t wait to set on fire.

 Function

-I’m not too worried about the pre game tests for this cigar.
+I’m not too worried about the pre-game tests for this cigar.
 Most everything that has come out of the My Father factory has been flawless in terms of construction.
 This Las Calaveras by Crowned Heads is no different.
 The filler bounces back nicely when squeezed up and down the barrel.
 After nipping off the cap I tested the dry draw and it was perfect.
 Just a slight bit of resistance coming through allowing me to get a good dose of flavors as well.
 Nothing to worry about here so I think it’s time to take some fire to this smoke.

 Las Calaveras by Crowned Heads - Foot